Andrew Charniga, Jr.

 However fortunate American weightlifters were to have such a benefactor as Bob Hoffman, the USA, then and to this day, lacks a state sponsored, coordinated research effort designed to not only produce elite athletes, but to find the means, the wherewithal, to stretch the limits of human performance.
 The Soviets, and to a lesser extent other East block countries, had funded for many years and continue to fund such an effort.

-A distinction must be made between the information produced from research of elite sport performance in a communist country like the former Soviet Union and East Germany.
+There is a distinction between the information produced from research of elite sport performance in a communist country like the former Soviet Union and East Germany.
 This type of information, for the most part, was not readily commercialized as it can be in the USA.
 The training methodologies and training apparatuses were evaluated by coaches and sport scientists as either effective or not.
 This stands in stark contrast to how training information and training modalities can be hyped in the USA as they can leap from the laboratory to the market place.

 As already mentioned, Hoffman wrote, “a system which will produce not only better weightlifters, better athletes, better men in the Armed Forces, but can help every man, woman and child in the nation.”
 So, right out of the “box,” there was the obvious attempt to sell the science of isometrics to ”every man, woman and child” in America.

-Unfortunately, the marketing of the isometrics/power rack, an unfortunate part of the commercialization of knowledge in America, makes it difficult if not impossible to evaluate something like a “new” training methodology; this is a sad result which, in this case, accelerated the decline of American weightlifting.
+Unfortunately, the marketing of the isometrics/power rack, an unfortunate part of the commercialization of knowledge in America, makes it difficult if not impossible to evaluate something like a “new” training methodology; this is an unfortunate outcome, which, in this case, accelerated the decline of American weightlifting.